Local History and Genealogy Resources at your Fingertips!

 The Ontario Genealogical Society has made over 95% of Ontario’s cemetery records available online; search by name, town, cemetery and other fields.

-The Innisfil ideaLAB & Library holds the following cemetery records in the Local History Collection at the Stroud Branch.
+The Innisfil ideaLAB & Library holds the following cemetery records in the Local History Collection at the Lakeshore Branch.

 Title | Author |